alisw/AliPhysics/MUON/READMEraw.txt

 \endcode
 Similarly, the other flags are manipulated with corresponding methods having the same name as the flag.

+The trigger DDL decoder AliMUONRawStreamTriggerHP has the following flag available:
+\li TryRecover (default = false)

+For the AliMUONRawStreamTriggerHP decoder the TryRecover flag can be set in the same way as for AliMUONRawStreamTrackerHP, with a call to the TryRecover() method.
+For trigger DDLs this option will enable logic, which attempts to find the next correct header / structure marker key in the DDL stream, whenever such a marker has been found corrupt or missing.
+Decoding then continues from the new location found or stops if no good key was found.
+The default setting is to disable this logic, since it is only useful to try recover corrupted data.

+\note Raw data containing software scalars (Start-of-Data events for example) from the trigger detector taken during the Feb-March 2008 cosmics run is corrupt, but can be successfully decoded by enabling this TryRecover flag for the trigger DDL decoder.

 This chapter is defined in the READMEraw.txt file.